strapi/strapi/docs/3.x.x/en/guides/public-assets.md

 > Note bis: The dotfiles are not exposed.
 It means that every files with the names start by `.` such as `.htaccess` or `.gitignore` are not served.

-See the [public assets configurations](../configurations/configurations.md#Application) for more informations.
+Refer to the [public assets configurations](../configurations/configurations.md#Application) for more informations.